Table of Contents

 The word “tongue” in the Bible simply means “a language.”
 Jesus told His followers, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).
 But how could the apostles go out preaching to all the world when they spoke only one or two languages?

-“When the day of Pentecost was fully come, they were all with one accord in one place.
+1-“When the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven [divided] tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance” (Acts 2:1-4).

-God sent this gift in the form of tongues of fire so they would know that He would empower their feeble tongues in the same way He strengthened Moses to go before Pharaoh (Exodus 4:10-12) and touched Isaiah’s lips with a coal from the heavenly altar (Isaiah 6:6, 7).
+God sent this gift in the form of tongues of fire so the disciples would know that He would empower their feeble tongues in the same way He strengthened Moses to go before Pharaoh (Exodus 4:10-12) and touched Isaiah’s lips with a coal from the heavenly altar (Isaiah 6:6, 7).
 From this example it should be very clear that the gift of tongues was given to communicate the gospel in different existing languages of the world.

 Some have mistakenly suggested that the gift of tongues is a “heavenly language” understood only by God or those with the gift of interpretation.
 The Bible is clear in Acts chapter 2 that both the disciples and those listening understood what was being preached “the wonderful works of God” (Verse 11).

-The second example when Peter preached to Cornelius and his household: “While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
-And they of the circumcision which believed were astonished, asmany as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
+2-The second example is when Peter preached to Cornelius and his household: “While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
+And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 For they heard them speak with tongues, and magnify God” (Acts 10:44-46).

-The purpose for the baptism of the Holy Spirit is not to mutter or babble unintelligible sounds, but rather to have power for preaching.
+The only times the gift of tongues was associated with the out-pouring of the Holy Spirit is when people from more than one language group were gathered together, thus creating communication barriers.
+The purpose for speaking of tongues is not to mutter or babble unintelligible sounds, but rather to have power for preaching.
 This is why Jesus said, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).